mvuorre/exampleRPackage/README.md

     The official R documentation on writing R packages.
 This is the complete and definitive set of instructions on how to write R packages.
-It is almost unreadable in it’s comprehensiveness, and unnecessary for small R packages such as the data package described here.
+It is almost unreadable in it’s comprehensiveness, and unnecessary for small R packages.

 ## References